xraypy/xraylarch/doc/installation.rst

 .. note::

-   With MacOS 10.15 (Catalina), Apple will not install non-signed 3rd party packages by default.
+   MacOS will not install non-signed 3rd party packages by default.
 You may need to go into General Settings part of the **Security & Privacy** section of **System Preferences** and explicitly allow this package to be installed.
 You probably will be prompted for an Administrative password.

 .. note::